 2010: A period of funded research leave in 2010, supported by the AHRC to match institutional study leave (PI, £27840), the outcome of this project was the culmination of over a decade of research into Scotland’s early Neolithic cursus monuments, with publication pending.

-I would welcome applications for PhD and Masters research in the following areas:
+I welcome proposals for postgraduate research in the following areas:

 - Level 1: Archaeology of Scotland